CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 Use it to:

-- log in to a ZMongo backend from ComfyUI,
+- log in to a ZMongo backend from ComfyUI (i.e. https://ztarot.app),
 - list user collections,
 - list documents in a collection,
 - select the nth collection or document from list outputs,